jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) the time bar occurring under section 108 (as that section applied before it was amended by section 29 of the Tax Administration Amendment Act (No 2) 1996) after the period of 4 years from the end of the year in which the notice of original assessment was issued; and
   (d) the time bar occurring under section 108(1), (1B), and (1C) (as amended by section 29 of the Tax Administration Amendment Act (No 2) 1996) after the period of 4 years from the end of the tax year in which the taxpayer provides a return of income; and
   (e) the time bar occurring under the former section 31 of the Goods and Services Tax Act 1985 (as that section applied on 30 September 1996) after the period of 4 years from the end of the month in which the GST return was provided or, as the case may be, the assessment made; and
-  (f) the time bar occurring under section 108A(1) after the period of 4 years from the end of the GST return period in which the GST tax return was provided.
+  (f) the time bar occurring under section 108A(1) after the period of 4 years from the end of the GST return period in which the GST tax return was provided; and
+  (fb) the time bar occurring under section 108AB after the period of 4 years from the date on which the taxpayer provided the employment income information.
   (g)

 ### 109 Disputable decisions deemed correct except in proceedings